Debt Restructuring

 Unlike an SBR, there can be personal risks and consequences for director's of a business that undertake a Pre-pack Restructure, such as claims for insolvent trading or claims to collect on Loan accounts.

-There is a lot of risk associated with Pre-pack Restructuring and the process requires a significant amount of pre-planning.
-There are also a number of firms that conduct Pre-pack Restructures in a manner that may place the director at risk of action by the Australian Securities and Investments Corporation or other creditors, so it's best to ensure you use a reputable firm, like Thryvv.io, to assist and effectively identify and manage the risks.
+There are also a number of firms that conduct Pre-pack Restructures in a manner that may place the director at risk of action by the Australian Securities and Investments Corporation or other agencies, so it's best to ensure you use a reputable firm, like Thryvv.io, to assist and effectively identify and manage the risks.

 When to consider: